Give us some of your great ideas for our U3A

 'Garden Team' and 'Pagemakers' are held at people's homes, while 'Garden Appreciation' draws upon venues with exceptional gardens throughout the region and 'Birdwatching' our local lake and bushland habitats.

-Local restaurants provide the venues for monthly ‘Chat ‘n Chew’ lunches, while regional wineries and restaurants are visited by ‘Wine Appreciation’ members each month.
+Local restaurants provide the venues for monthly ‘Chat ‘n Chew’ lunches, cafes for informal sessions including the Demystifying Psychology discussion group, while regional wineries and restaurants are visited by ‘Wine Appreciation’ members each month.

 Drawing upon adult learning principles, 'Collectors', 'Coin Collectors', 'Creative Writing', 'As Time Goes By (Memoirs)', 'Family Research' and 'Let's Talk Books', involve each person contributing content to each class.